microsoft/PowerApps-Samples/cds/orgsvc/C#/FieldSecurity/README.md

 ### Setup

 1. Get the user that you have created manually in **Office 365**.
 2. Retrieve the security role needed to assign to the user.
 3. Retrieve the default business unit needed to create the team.
 4. Instantiate a team entity record and set its property values.

 ### Demonstrate

-1. Creates firld security profile and create the request object and set the monikers with the teamprofiles_assocation relationship.
+1. Creates field security profile and create the request object and set the monikers with the teamprofiles_assocation relationship.
-2. Creates custom activity entity and attributes using the `CreateEntityRequest` and `CreateAttributeRequest` mesaage.
+2. Creates custom activity entity and attributes using the `CreateEntityRequest` and `CreateAttributeRequest` message.
 3. Create the field permission for the identity attribute.

 ### Clean up